Andrew-Michaelis/node-todo-demo/README.txt

 ✔Get the form submitting to database
--Get the form to check formatting before submitting (unneeded if I limit available inputs) ✔Create a delete option to clean up the database and remove entries (already there, actually.)
--Create a delete all option to remove all things listed -Reformat the webpage to allow variables that denote aspects (such as color) -Make certain the webpage can change it's appearance (I expect this will be annoying) ✔Pull data from the database and set it to the variables denoting appearance (selector) -Make everything work (Minimum Viable Product)
--Add fun features (random creation and/or selction of database entries)
+-Get the form to check formatting before submitting (unneeded if I limit available inputs) ✔Create a delete option to clean up the database and remove entries (already there, actually.) xCreate a delete all option to remove all things listed ✔Reformat the webpage to allow variables that denote aspects (such as color) ✔Make certain the webpage can change it's appearance (I expect this will be annoying) ✔Pull data from the database and set it to the variables denoting appearance (selector) ✔Make everything work (Minimum Viable Product) xAdd fun features (random creation and/or selction of database entries)